jsturma/keycloak-misc/podman/README.md

 Keycloak requires SSL/TLS certificates for HTTPS connections.
 Here are instructions for creating certificates:

-### Self-Signed Certificate (Development)
+### Self-Signed Certificate with OpenSSL (Development)

-For development purposes, you can create a self-signed certificate:
+For development purposes, you can create a self-signed certificate using OpenSSL:

 ```bash
 # Create a directory for certificates